Kerim2511/Kerim2511/README.md

-## 👋 Hi, I’m Kerim Moustafa
+## 👋 Hi, I’m Kerim

 ## 👀 I’m interested in Front-end Development

-## I’m currently learning JavaScript and improving my skills in HTML/CSS
+## I’m a junior JavaScript and HTML5/CSS3 Developer

 ## How to reach me: ⬇️
 ### LinkedIn Profile: www.linkedin.com/in/kerimmoustafa18536b184